-WOBURN, MA—February 2, 2000—Covaris, Inc. announces today its new instrument system for High-Throughput biology research.
+WOBURN, MA—February 2, 2000—Covaris, LLC. announces today its new instrument system for High-Throughput biology research.

 The exCELLerator™ E1 system from Covaris standardizes cellular lysis and tissue disruption for automated sample preparation.
 For the first time, life scientists have a system that can reproducibly deliver mechanical energy to a sample.
 This is achieved through the precisely controlled generation and pinpoint delivery of shock waves.
 These shock waves can penetrate closed vessels; this provides sterile handling and enhanced safety for users.